Safe Bayesian Optimization for Complex Control Systems via Additive Gaussian Processes: Empirical Study

 \subsection{Simulations on Synthetic Benchmark Functions}

-In this section, we evaluate the safe optimization performance of \textsc{SafeCtrlBO} against baseline methods using commonly used benchmark functions, including Camelback (2D), Hartmann (6D), and Gaussian (10D).
-We compare \textsc{SafeCtrlBO} with established safe BO methods such as \textsc{SwarmSafeOpt}, \textsc{SwarmStageOpt} (high-dimensional implementations of \textsc{SafeOpt} and \textsc{StageOpt}), and the latest high-dimensional safe BO method, \textsc{LineBO} \citep{Johannes19}.
-Additionally, we incorporate the state-of-the-art high-dimensional additive BO method, \textsc{DuMBO} \citep{dumbo}, as an unconstrained reference.
+We first evaluate \textsc{SafeCtrlBO} on synthetic safe-optimization benchmarks where repeated trials are possible and the true optimum is known.
+The benchmarks are Camelback (2D), Hartmann (6D), and a Gaussian function (10D).
+We compare against representative safe BO baselines: \textsc{SwarmSafeOpt}, \textsc{SwarmStageOpt}, and the three \textsc{LineBO} variants from \citet{Johannes19}.
+We also include the high-dimensional additive BO method \textsc{DuMBO} \citep{dumbo} as an unconstrained reference to show the performance one can obtain when safety is ignored.

-Since all three benchmark functions are designed for minimization, we invert their outputs and introduce safety constraints.
-For the Camelback function, the minimum value is approximately -1.0316, and after inversion, the maximum value becomes 1.0316.
-We set the safety constraint at 0, meaning that if an optimization method evaluates a point with a function value below 0, it constitutes a safety constraint violation.
-Similarly, for the Hartmann function, the inverted maximum value is approximately 3.32237, and we impose a safety constraint of 0.3.
-For the Gaussian 10D function, $f(x)=-exp(-4\|x\|_2^2)$, the inverted maximum value is 1, and we set the safety constraint at 0.1.

-To ensure a fair comparison, we conducted 100 runs for each method on each benchmark function, plotting the mean and standard error of the simple regret (Figure \ref{fig:synthetic simulations}).
-Each run begins with a randomly generated safe initial point (where the function value exceeds the safety threshold).
-All optimization methods were run for 150 iterations on the Camelback function and 200 iterations on the Hartmann and Gaussian functions.
-For \textsc{LineBO} and \textsc{DuMBO}, we used publicly available implementations with default hyperparameters for each benchmark function.
-For \textsc{SwarmSafeOpt}, \textsc{SwarmStageOpt}, and \textsc{SafeCtrlBO}, we manually selected suitable hyperparameters.
-For detailed implementations, please refer to Appendix \ref{sec:appendix_implementation}.

-\paragraph{Results.} The results of simulations are presented in Figure \ref{fig:synthetic simulations}.
-The state-of-the-art high-dimensional unconstrained BO method, \textsc{DuMBO}, achieved the lowest average simple regret across all benchmark functions.
-However, when safety constraints were considered, \textsc{DuMBO} violated the safety thresholds 1009, 3820, and 12,557 times over 100 runs on the Camelback, Hartmann, and Gaussian functions, respectively.
-In contrast, none of the safe BO algorithms violated any safety constraints under the settings defined in this section.

-Due to the iteration limits of 150 and 200 for the benchmark functions---significantly fewer than the 400 to 1,000 iterations reported in \citet{Johannes19}---the three \textsc{LineBO} variants did not perform as well.
-Instead, \textsc{SwarmStageOpt} achieved lower simple regret than \textsc{SwarmSafeOpt}, and \textsc{SafeCtrlBO} produced more competitive results.

-Notably, the simple regret curves of \textsc{LineBO}, \textsc{SwarmStageOpt}, and \textsc{SafeCtrlBO} all exhibited segmented declines. \textsc{LineBO} showed multiple segmented declines, while \textsc{SwarmStageOpt} and \textsc{SafeCtrlBO} exhibited a two-stage decline.
-The multi-stage decline in \textsc{LineBO} arises because it optimizes one subspace at a time; once a subspace converges, it moves to the next, leading to this trend.
-It benefits in finding the optimal solution but requires a substantial number of iterations.
-The two-stage decline in \textsc{SwarmStageOpt} and \textsc{SafeCtrlBO} is due to the transition between the safe expansion stage and the maximization stage.
-This transition was set to occur after 15 iterations for the Camelback function and 50 iterations for the Hartmann and Gaussian functions, resulting in the observed segmented decline.